 SanDisk has a similar range of OTG sticks -- the Ultra Dual USB Drive 3.0, specifically for exchanging data with Android devices -- at promised speeds of 130 MBPS.

-For IPhone and Ipad users, the Mumbai based Creative Peripherals, has brought the PhotoFast i-FlashDrive to India --a cross-platform device that allows you to transfer files between Apple smartphones or tablets and any desktop regardless of Operating System.
+the Mumbai based Creative Peripherals, has brought the PhotoFast i-FlashDrive to India --a cross-platform device that allows you to transfer files between Apple smartphones or tablets and any desktop regardless of Operating System.
 Available in 8GB, 16GB, 32GB & 64GB sizes at Rs 5100, 5800, Rs 7300 and Rs 14650 respectively, i-Flash has two pinouts -- standard and micro (Lightning) USB 3.0.
 It provides easy back up for phones and can be password protected.

 All these devices are a bit costlier than equivalent USB 2.0 versions -- but worth the extra for the speed.